guyellis/gremlin-katas/README.md

 ---

-## Kata \#1 - Basic CRUD operations
+## Kata \#0 - Gremlin/Groovy REPL commands

-One or more of the CRUD letters in front of the kata will indicate what is being practiced.

-### Load the Sugar plugin (optional).
+### Load the Sugar plugin.

 ```
 SugarLoader.load()
 ```

+## Kata \#1 - Basic CRUD operations

+One or more of the CRUD letters in front of the kata will indicate what is being practiced.

 ### Set the variable `graph` to an instance of the `Modern` graph and a `TraversalSource` instance of that graph to the variable `g`.